 Changing the default language changes the language that the survey will open by default.
 It also changes the source language that the other translations are based on.

 Changing the default language will delete all existing translations—you'll need to redownload the PO files and upload new translations.

 Sending a Multilingual Survey

-You can send a multilingual survey with any collector type, but the Web Link is most flexible option because you can send people directly to a specific language version of your survey by using language links.
+You can send a multilingual survey with any collector type, but the Web Link is the most flexible option because you can send people directly to a specific language version of your survey by using language links.

 A language link will open the survey with the specified language automatically selected, so people taking your survey don't need to select their preferred language from the dropdown themselves.
 This is a great option if you plan on sending your survey to different language cohorts separately.

 The base URL of each language link is the same as the main survey link, so using language links doesn't create separate collectors.
 All your responses will still be associated with the same collector.

 When you analyze your results, all the responses across languages are merged together as one single data set.

 Throughout your results, the question text and answer choices will show in the default survey language, but they represent all responses to your survey—regardless of what language the survey taker selected.